oahlen/snowflake/README.md

 rm -rf ~/.bashrc ~/.bash_profile ~/.config/nix/nix.conf
 ```

+NOTE: If you don't want to manage your bashrc though home-manager disable the integration with `programs.bash.enable = false;`
+Direnv integration will not work out of the box in this case.

 Congratz, your first home-manager generation has been created.
 Now you can start to install packages in a declarative and reproducible way!